 Ensure your covering letter is detailed

-‘A prime example of a poor covering letter is one that’s light on detail,’ says Richard.
+‘A prime example of a poor covering letter is one that’s light on detail,’ Richard told us.
 Baillie Gifford recruiters have received several in the past that have included a sentence or two along the lines of, ‘I saw your programme and I wanted to apply because it sounded interesting.’
-Richard advises you to: ‘Take the time to consider the job you’re applying for and why you want it.’
+Richard advised: ‘Take the time to consider the job you’re applying for and why you want it.’
 Doing this should give you lots to talk about.

 Say why have you have decided to apply to Baillie Gifford